d-eisen/portfolio/content/spark.md

 # Design
 A design session was convened with the consultant, learning team, and executive sponsor.
 Insights from my interviews with staff were shared.
 From this session the following requirements emerged
-<ul>Connect teaching points on diversity and inclusion with the organization's current service values</ul>
+  * Connect teaching points on diversity and inclusion with the organization's current service values
-<ul>Training should be instructor led and delivered in the staff work area</ul>
+  * Training should be instructor led and delivered in the staff work area

 The following design decisions were made informed by research and discovery.
 Instructor led training